mrcaseb/ggpath/cran-comments.md

 ## Submission

-This is a patch release that fixes check NOTEs
+This is a patch release that fixes failing tests due to ggplot2 v4 release.

 ## R CMD check results